Korean Braille: Vowels

-Abbreviations
+Contractions

-Korean Braille contains several single cell syllable defined.
+Korean Braille defines several cells as consonant-vowel or vowel-consonant sequences.
+These may be used alone as syllables or combined with another initial or final consonant for a longer syllable.
 Many are the braille cell for an initial consonant, with an assumed vowel "a" added.
-Some make use of unused cell definitions, while others utilize multi-cell abbreviations, often using malformed consonant clusters or consonant/vowel combinations otherwise abbreviated.
+(For example, initial s- on its own is read sa, while initial s- followed by final -m is read sam.)
+Some make use of otherwise unused cells, while some are multi-cell abbreviations, often using malformed consonant clusters or consonant/vowel combinations otherwise abbreviated.